willemjanvdun/OCA_notes/notes.md

 }
 ```
+> The condition expression in a while header is required.

+### Do while
+The difference between do-while and while is that do-while evaluates its expression at the bottom of the loop instead of the top.
+Therefore, the statements within the do block are always executed at least once.

 ### For Loops
-for loops: These are ideal for when you are incrementing or decrementing with a counter variable.
+for loops: These are ideal for when you are incrementing or decrementing with a counter-variable.
 ```
 // Some examples of 'good' syntax regarding some loops: